The Art of Giving vs. Tuxedos and Hors d’Oeuvres

 Philanthropy: It’s About People, Not Pedigree

 Philanthropy isn’t about throwing money at a problem or throwing on a fancy suit.
-It’s about recognizing that another person’s struggles matter, and that you can help—sometimes in big ways, sometimes in tiny ones.
+The heart of philanthropy is about recognizing that another person’s struggles matter, and that you can help—sometimes in big ways, sometimes in tiny ones.
 In Matthew 5:42, we’re reminded: “Give to the one asking you.”
 Generosity starts when we stop overthinking and simply say, “Sure, I can help.”

 Why Giving Feels Good (Yes, Science Backs This Up)